ThompsonBethany01/Predicting-Diabetes-Onset/README.md

 During exploration, I looked at interaction of Independent features vs. Outcome, Independent vs. Indpendent Features, and cluster subgroups vs. Outcome.

 ### Model
+First, a baseline model was created to compare the following model performances.
+The baseline was based on the most common outcome from the train df - 0 (not diabetic).
+Using 0 as the predicting for each observation, the baseline was 66% accurate on train.
+Note: Because each observation is predicted negative, the recall rate is 0%.

 Various classification models were created by fitting to the train df.
 Models evaluated on train were:
 - Decision Tree
 - Random Forest